kevindimayuga/readme-generator-kd/README.md

 # Professional README Generator

-This repo is for module nine's challenge assignment.
+M9 - This repo is a README Generator application that will create a README file for the user by using a command-line application.

 ## Description